psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Replace the details of a grant
 A client wants to replace existing privileges of a certain grant with the new privileges.

-In some scenarios, clients might choose to replace the grant with the new one.
+In some scenarios, clients might choose to replace the grant with the new one while keeping the same grant id.
 Old privileges will be revoked and new privileges will be added if approved by the user.
-The client has to specify full details of the new request. grant_id will be kept the same.
+The client has to specify full details of the new request.

 Examples: